 6. Expo 16078 Vis-à-Vis Wet-Erase Overhead Transparency Markers

-Are you looking for the best wet erase markers?
+Are you looking for the right wet erase markers?
 You won’t be disappointed with these ones from Expo.
 It’s not just ideal for whiteboards, but it is also great for transparencies.
 These are wet erase markers so you need to use a wet cloth to wipe the ink residues.

 These markers have a fine point tip.
 I wouldn’t suggest this when teaching in a bigger classroom because the markings are thin and might not be easily seen from across the room.
 However, when using it on acetates and transparencies, the fine tip is just right.